-The Indian Space and Research Organization(ISRO) has it’s mission of upbringing space to the service of the common man and to the service of the nation.
+The Indian Space and Research Organization(ISRO) has it’s the mission of upbringing space to the service of the common man and to the service of the nation.
 It has also achieved to be the one among the six largest space agencies in the world.
-ISRO delivers and develops application specific satellite tools and products to the nation: weather forecast, Geographic Information System, telemedicine etc.
+ISRO delivers and develops application-specific satellite tools and products to the nation: weather forecast, Geographic Information System, telemedicine, etc.

 To become a scientist at ISRO one should keep the following points in mind:

-- The candidate has to opt for physics and Math in 10+2 and should have a thorough knowledge on the topics related to both the subjects.
+- The candidate has to opt for physics and Math in 10+2 and should have a thorough knowledge of the topics related to both the subjects.

 - To stand out in the selection process of ISRO for hiring a fresher as a scientist one must have a good record academically throughout.
 Because the threshold for the selection process is not so liberal.